Planting and Care

 Recommended mulch layout with hardware cloth screen

 Mulching of trees is very beneficial, it will keep the weed growth at a minimum while keeping the soil moist and the temperature stable underneath.
 More nutrients will be released into the soil as the mulch decomposes.
-Use dead leaves or wood chips for mulching, pile them around the entire circumference of the tree, the larger the area the better!
-Anywhere around 5-8" (12-20cm) is a decent thickness of for your mulch.
+Use dead leaves or wood chips for mulching, and pile them around the entire circumference of the tree, the larger the area the better!
+Anywhere around 5-8" (12-20cm) is a decent thickness for your mulch.

-Lastly, spread the mulch 3" (8cm) away from your tree trunk so that no mulch is touching it as it can make cause rot to the trunk.
+Lastly, spread the mulch 3" (8cm) away from your tree trunk so that no mulch is touching it as it can cause rot to the trunk.
+Hardware cloth is recommended to protect from voles, more info is below!

 7. Care of Trees during the Season

 Weed regularly and remove any grass growing inside the tree ring.
-Weeds and grass will compete for nutrients of your tree.
-At best try keep away grass and weeds at least 2 -3 feet (60-90cm) in diameter and the more space you give the better!
+Weeds and grass will compete for the nutrients of your tree.
+At best try to keep away grass and weeds at least 2 -3 feet (60-90cm) in diameter and the more space you give the better!

 Pinch off any shoots growing under the graft union.
 This is part of the rootstock and will take energy away from the grafted tree.